syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/template-studio.md

 6. Click either **Next** or the **Features** tab, and you will see the features listed for the selected controls.
 You can choose the required features.

 7. Click **Next** or the **Configuration** tab to load the Configuration section.
-You can choose the required (.NET 10.0, .NET 9.0 and .NET 8.0), themes, https configuration, authentication type, Blazor Web App, and Blazor Web Assembly application types.
+You can choose the required .NET version (.NET 10.0, .NET 9.0, or .NET 8.0), themes, HTTPS configuration, authentication type, and Blazor Web App or Blazor WebAssembly App application types.

      Depending on your Syncfusion Blazor Application Type, refer to the table below for supported authentication types.